sefcom/honeyplc/README.md

 `sudo s7commServer 127.0.0.1`

-The S7comm Server will save all interaction in `s7commS.log` The captured ladder logic programs will be saved in the same directory where the applicacion is.
+The S7comm Server will save all interactions in `s7commS.log`

+The captured ladder logic programs will be saved in the same directory where the applicacion is.

 ## How to modify source code and recompile?

-To rebuild the libsnap7.so library follow the steps in the [Snap7 Reference Manual]().
+To rebuild the libsnap7.so library follow the steps in the [Snap7 Reference Manual](https://github.com/sefcom/honeyplc/blob/master/snap7/doc/Snap7-refman.pdf).

 The libsnap7.so file library contains the ladder logic capture code and the different Siemens PLCs hardware information.

+To rebuild the s7commServer navigate to the correct architecture, for example:

+`snap7/examples/cpp/x86_64-linux/`

+and make and look for the `server` file.

 ## Profiler Tool